PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Getting up quietly Tom took a few careful steps towards the door, pushing it open; enough to peek outside.
 There was no trace of her brother.

-Pushing the doors more she stepped outside looking in the direction of the north trail.
+Pushing the doors more, she stepped outside looking in the direction of the north trail.
 Kim and the cow were long gone, no trace of either.

-Tom stood looking northwards, imagining how far Kim had gotten.
+Tom stood looking northwards, imagining how far Kim might have gotten.
 The cow was slow; he would be close.
 She could catch him up, it would be easy.

 But she could not take a step; blocked by an elusive, buried reason.
 She did not want to become aware of the reason.
-Wherever he was, Kim was walking away slowly.
-Again, she thought she could catch him up.
+Wherever he was, Kim was walking away, slowly.
+Again, she thought that she could catch him up.

 Kim was telling her something though.
 He had travelled without her, deliberately, for a reason.
 The elusive reason gaining painful clarity: home was danger.

 ![](TomThumb/tomthumb1_small.png)
 The hay inside had lost it's bliss, but it felt like the closest thing she had to a home right now, so she went inside.

-The Tailor was sitting up looking at her.
+The Tailor was sitting up, looking at her.
 His face and eyes showing sympathy.
 “Could I live here?” she thought to herself.
 However, would The Tailor live here?
 She looked at him.
 “Would you live here?”, she asked, instantly regretting asking; obvious that he would not, but unsure what to say.
 “Where are you going?”, she heard herself ask.

-He thought about this but rebuffed it, laying back: “They're rather deep questions for the morning.
-How about some breakfast first?”, then he stretched, and at the same time added: “We can philosophise later.”
+He thought about this but rebuffed it, laying back: “That's a rather deep questions for the morning.
+How about some breakfast first?”, he stretched and simultaneously added: “We can philosophise later.”

 Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.